-- Radiotherapy is often combined with surgery with high doses of radiation used to kill cancer cells.
+Radiotherapy is often combined with breast surgery, to enhance treatment.
+It uses high doses of radiation to kill cancer cells.
 This is a localized form of treatment and is mandatory after conservative surgical treatment.
-It is only given after a mastectomy if the breast tumour is locally extensive.
-Radiotherapy reduces the risk of local recurrence rate.
+It is given after a lumpectomy or mastectomy if the breast tumour is locally extensive.
+Radiotherapy reduces the risk of local recurrence.